pongib/365DaysOfLearning/README.md

 **Thoughts**: It so funny that I can try thing out of it scope and very enjoy cloud sandbox and will try use rest predict by my own on weekend.

+## Day 23: Jan 24, 2020

+**TIL**: Learn a little bit of datalab and how it share via cloud source repository.
+And use service accout user to use datalab.

+**Thoughts**: Today try to eat before learn and it don't work as I expect, it require a lot of power to start after breakfast because interrupted by play facebook and game.
+So I will learn around 2 pomodoro first and will eat breakfast after.